snap-stanford/snap-python/doc/source/reference/GetNodesAtHops.rst

 GetNodesAtHops
 ''''''''''''''

-.. function:: GetNodesAtHops (Graph, StartNId, HopCntV, IsDir = False)
+.. function:: GetNodesAtHops (Graph, StartNId, HopCntV, IsDir=False)

 Fills *HopCntV* with pairs (hop distance from *StartNId*, number of nodes at that hop distance).
 The function returns the number of different hop distances reachable from *StartNId*.